Pascal Humbert

-Pascal Humbert is a French bass player who is currently in Lilium and Détroit.
+Pascal Humbert is a French bass player who is a member of Lilium and Détroit.
 He was previously in Tanit (1981–1985), Passion Fodder (1985–1991), 16 Horsepower (1992–1993, 1996–2005) and Wovenhand (2008–2010).

 Career

 Tanit

 Humbert's first artistic involvement was with Tanit, a band he formed in Paris in 1981 with Elsa Drezner and Thierry Bertomeu.
 The band released two EP records, Can an Actor Bleed and To Alaska before splitting up in 1985.

 Passion Fodder

 After meeting Theo Hakola, he travelled to the United States and established himself in Los Angeles as part of Hakola's band Passion Fodder from 1985 until 1991, releasing five studio albums.

 16 Horsepower

 After Passion Fodder disbanded, he founded the band Horsepower with David Eugene Edwards and Jean-Yves Tola.
 Frustrated by misconceptions about the name Horsepower being related to heroin use, and inspired by a traditional American folk song about sixteen horses pulling the coffin of a beloved to the graveyard, the name was changed to 16 Horsepower.

 The band was active from 1992 to 2005.
 Their first release was the eponymous 16 Horsepower EP.
 When Humbert temporarily left in 1993, he was replaced by Keven Soll as bass player.
 Humbert rejoined in 1996 and stayed with the band.
 Other members at various points included Rob Redick in 1996, Jeffrey-Paul Norlander in 1997 and Steve Taylor in 1998.

 The debut full-length studio album Sackcloth 'n Ashes was released in 1996, garnering praise from the international music press followed by Low Estate and Secret South.

 After releasing four studio albums, 2 EPs and after touring extensively, the group broke up in 2005, citing "mostly political and spiritual" differences.